 Retailers know that if a customer loves one item, they’re more likely to buy another that matches or complements it.
 This phenomenon, known as the Diderot effect, is often utilised through cross-selling strategies.

-Fashion brands use this strategy a lot with the patterns and textiles they choose.
-You’ll often see the exact same print on a pair of pants, a top and a jacket, for example.
-If you really like the pants, you’ll probably want the top, too.
-The same thing goes for pairing and combining items, such as clothes, accessories and jewellery.
+Fashion brands do this a lot by using the same patterns and fabrics in different clothes.
+For example, you might see the same print on pants, a top, and a jacket.
+If you really like the pants, you’ll probably want the top too.
+The same goes for combining things like clothes, accessories, and jewelry.

-Cross-selling is a commonly used tactic in e-commerce as well.
-Think about Amazon, for example.
-You’ve no doubt been shown items related to the product you’re planning to buy, or bundles of related items (such as a camera, a case, and a memory card) sold for less than what they would cost if bought separately.
-A good deal?
-Only if you were planning to buy all three to begin with.
+Cross-selling is also common in online shopping.
+Think about Amazon, for instance.
+They often show you items related to what you’re planning to buy or bundles of related items (like a camera, a case, and a memory card) sold at a lower price than if you bought them separately.
+Sounds like a good deal, right?
+Well, only if you were already planning to buy all three in the first place.

 4. Store layout

 A smart store layout and frequent changes are one of the key retail psychology tricks that stores utilise to make us buy more.

 Many shops, supermarkets especially, will move products around regularly so that you are forced to scan the shelves and see more items you want to buy.
 They also place daily essentials, such as milk and bread, at the end of the store to force you to walk through the shop.
 This increases the likelihood of you making more impulse purchases.

 Another great example is maze-like stores.
 You’re probably thinking about Ikea already!
 They use something called the “Gruen effect” — the simple idea that exposing you to more products will encourage you to buy and spend more.